 What to expect

 Treatment normally lasts for 8-12 weeks, with maintenance afterwards to prevent relapse.
+For those with higher gas levels, the treatment may take longer.
 Old habits are usually re-assessed and long term strategies are used to prevent relapse.
 Most people don’t need to stay on the restricted SIBO diet, they can usually re-introduce different foods.

 During treatment, there can be a change in digestive function due to the change in diet and also from die-off of the bacteria, which release endotoxins which can overwhelm the liver.